People with Ties to Excelsior Springs

 She also wrote or co-wrote for General Hospital, Dynasty, City of Angels, The Jayne Mansfield Story, Kung Fu, Gargoyles, Ironside, The Rolling Man and many others.

-Johanna Maria "Jenny" Lind (October 6, 1820 - November 2, 1887), the famous Swedish Nightingale, once gave a concert for the local citizens from the porch of the Seybold Tavern when she stopped there overnight.
+It is rumored that Johanna Maria "Jenny" Lind (October 6, 1820 - November 2, 1887), the famous Swedish Nightingale, gave a concert from the porch of the Seybold Tavern in August 1848 on her way to entertain soldiers at Fort Leavenworth.
+There is no evidence of this and recent accounts differ.

 One of the most highly regarded singers of the 19th century, she performed in soprano roles in opera in Sweden and across Europe.
 In 1850, Lind came to America at the invitation of the showman P. T. Barnum.
 She gave 93 large-scale concerts for him and then continued to tour under her own management.

-Rodney Morris, native of Brookfield, Missouri, was nationally know for his Missouri style music.
-He was placed in the composer "Hall of Fame" and wrote over 400 tunes, including "Bimbo" which was later recorded by both Gene Autry and Jim Reeves.
+Rodney Morris, native of Brookfield, Missouri, was nationally known for his Missouri style music.
+He is in the composer "Hall of Fame" and wrote over 400 tunes, including "Bimbo" which was later recorded by both Gene Autry and Jim Reeves.
 He worked with performers such as Tennessee Ernie Ford, Smiley Burnett, Eddie Arnold and Ernest Tubb and appeared on the "Grand 'ol Opry" many times.

 Hiram Page (circa 1800 - August 12, 1852) was one of the eight witnesses to the Book of Mormon of The Church of Jesus Christ of Latter-day Saints.
 Despite his prominence in the early church founded in 1830 by Joseph Smith, Jr., Page separated from the church in 1838, settled on a farm near present-day Excelsior Springs, and lived there in relative obscurity until his death.

-He toured internationally with various circuses (including Ringling Brothers Barnum-Bailey, Barnes-Carruthers, Gus Sun, Ernie Young, Orrin Davenport and E. K. Fernandez).
-A former aerialist, after being clawed in the circus ring by a leopard, he began training bears, gaining fame as the trainer of "Martha", a big black bear seen in several Bob Hope and Bing Crosby movies.
-The bear died at the age of 38.
+John P. Snyder (1886-1948) toured internationally with various circuses , including Barnes-Carruthers, Gus Sun, Ernie Young, Orrin Davenport and E. K. Fernandez.
+He had been a lion and leopard trainer with Ringling Brothers, Barnum-Bailey Circus.
+After being clawed in the circus ring by a leopard, he turned to training bears.
 In addition to his live act, he provided animal performers for the films We're Not Dressing (1934) and The Red Stallion (1947).

-Fred Tripp of Beloit, Wisconsin, was 71 years old in 1940, when the world was in a turmoil.
-He looked out his hospital window at McCleary Hospital in Excelsior Springs and was inspired by the flag flying atop the post office across the street.
-Mr. Tripp never in his life had a painting lesson, yet he produced a masterpiece, an inspiring, compelling expression on canvas of what he felt in his heart and soul about the Flag of his Country.
+Fred Tripp of Beloit, Wisconsin, was 71 years old when he looked out his hospital window at McCleary Hospital in Excelsior Springs and was inspired by the flag flying atop the post office across the street.
+Mr. Tripp was an interior decorator specializing in painting but not trained in fine art painting, yet he produced a masterpiece, an inspiring, compelling expression on canvas of what he felt in his heart and soul about the Flag of his Country.
 He presented this six foot oil painting to the hospital.
 More information.

 Harry S. Truman

 Lyle Wesley Waggoner was born April 13, 1935, in Kansas City, Kansas, at Bethany Hospital.
 He and his family lived on Magnolia in Excelsior Springs at the time of his birth and during his early childhood.
-Lyle graduated from Kirkwood High School and studied at Washington University in St. Louis.
+Waggoner graduated from Kirkwood High School and studied at Washington University in St. Louis.
+He was the grandson of long-time municipal judge Arthur Waggoner.

 Waggoner is an actor and former model, known for his work on The Carol Burnett Show from 1967 to 1974 and for playing the role of Steve Trevor on Wonder Woman from 1975 to 1979.